Alan Maybury: Coaching career

 Towards the end of his playing career, Maybury had taken coaching roles with Hibernian and Falkirk.
 He was appointed to a coaching position by St Johnstone in June 2018.
 He joined Kilmarnock as a coach in June 2021.

 Edinburgh City

 Maybury entered management with Scottish League Two club Edinburgh City on 24 March 2022, replacing Gary Naysmith on an interim basis for the final six matches of the 2021-22 season.
 He led the Citizens to Scottish League One for the first time in their history and was appointed permanently on 19 May 2022, signing a two-year deal.

 In his first full season, the club finished sixth in League One, their highest league position.
 On 3 October 2023, eight matches into the 2023–24 season, Maybury departed the club by mutual consent.

 Stirling Albion

 On 2 June 2024, Maybury was announced as manager of Scottish League Two club Stirling Albion as successor to Darren Young.
 Under Maybury, the Binos finished the 2024-25 season in sixth place.

+The club decided not to extend Maybury's contract beyond the end of the 2025-26 season and he departured on 2 April 2026, after two years in charge.